icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 Once you've added the IceRpc.Protobuf.Tools NuGet package to your project, the Protobuf files of your project are automatically compiled into C# files every time you build this project.

-The `protoc` compiler contains several built-in generators, including the C# generator, which is responsible for generating the Protobuf serialization and deserialization code for C#.
-In addition to these built-in generators, `protoc` also executes the external `protoc-gen-icerpc-csharp` generator which is responsible for generating the IceRpc + Protobuf integration code.
+The `protoc` compiler contains several built-in generators, including the C# generator which is responsible for generating the Protobuf serialization and deserialization code for C#.
+In addition to these built-in generators, `protoc` also executes the external `protoc-gen-icerpc-csharp` generator which is responsible for generating the IceRPC + Protobuf integration code.

 The `protoc` C# generator generates a `.cs` file for each `.proto` file.
-The generated C# file has the same name as the corresponding `.proto` file, but with the name converted to camel case.
+The generated C# file has the same name as the corresponding `.proto` file, but with the name converted to Pascal case.
 For example, `greeter.proto` is compiled into `Greeter.cs`.

 The `protoc-gen-icerpc-csharp` generator generates a `.IceRpc.cs` file for each `.proto` file.
-The generated C# file has the same name as the corresponding `.proto` file, but with the name converted to camel case.
-For example, `greeter.proto` is compiled into `Greeter.cs`.
+The generated C# file has the same name as the corresponding `.proto` file, but with the name converted to Pascal case.
+For example, `greeter.proto` is compiled into `Greeter.IceRpc.cs`.

 [Source code][source] | [Package][package]

-## Protobuf files and Protobuf directories
+## Protobuf files and Protobuf import path

 The Protobuf compiler accepts two main inputs:

 - the Protobuf files to compile into C# code (the Protobuf files)
-- directories that contain reference Protobuf files (the Protobuf directories)
+- directories that contain imported Protobuf files (the Protobuf import path)

 You select which files to include in your project's Protobuf files with the `ProtoFile` item type.
 And you select which paths to include in your project's Protobuf import path with the `ProtoImportPath` item type.